cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 The Ante-Conditions defines what MUST be accomplished before two chains can start sending IBC v2 packets.

-Both chains `A` and `B` MUST have executed independently the following set of actions:
+For the `sendPacket` handler, both chains `A` and `B` MUST have executed independently the setup procedure previosuly described.

-- Application registration
-- Client creation
-- Channel creation
-- channel registration

 ###### Error-Conditions